 Source: HR Reported data as of September 06, 2017

 Grow your business with detailed skills and competencies

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Laboratory Assistant III that make less than that salary.
 For example 50% of the people who perform the job of Laboratory Assistant III are expected to make less than the median.

 Performs research activities and other tasks as necessary in a laboratory environment.
 Records observations and measurements and reports results.
 Responsible for cleaning, disinfecting, and maintaining cleanrooms and equipment.
 Assists with receipt and inspection of raw materials, and ordering and stocking of materials and equipment.
-May require a bachelor's degree in area of specialty and at least 5 years of experience in the field or in a related area.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-May lead and direct the work of others.
-A wide degree of creativity and latitude is expected.
+May require a bachelor's degree in area of specialty.
 Typically reports to a supervisor or manager.
+Typically requires 3-5 years of related experience.
+Has gained proficiency in multiple competencies relevant to the job.
+Works independently within established procedures associated with the specific job function.
 View full job description